 St. George's Parish Church

 We can reach the St. George's Parish Church via the main square.
-The church lays on the hillside, offering a spectacular view of the coast and the city itself.
-If you are lucky and visit on a day when the air it particularly clear, you might even get a glimpse of the Italian and Croatian beaches too.
+The church lies on the hillside, offering a spectacular view of the coast and city.
+If you are lucky and visit on a day when the air is particularly clear, you might even get a glimpse of the Italian and Croatian beaches, too.

 St George Parish Church, Piran attractions